Kremlin Regiment: History

-On May 7, 2006 the regiment gained a new regimental color modeled on the ones used by the Imperial Guard units.
-It has also recently acquired special ceremonial uniforms closely modeled on those worn on parade by the infantry and the cavalry of the Russian Imperial Guard until 1914.
+On May 7, 2006, the regiment gained a new regimental color modeled on the ones used by the Imperial Guard units.
+Around that time it also acquired special ceremonial uniforms closely modeled on those worn on parade by the infantry and the cavalry of the Russian Imperial Guard until 1914.
 These are worn in addition to modern style dress uniforms adapted from those utilised during the Soviet period.
-The historical uniform is in the historical wave-green colouring with cornflower blue piping & facings, whereas the modern dress uniform is a navy blue with cornflower blue piping.
+The historical uniform is in the historical wave-green colouring with cornflower blue piping and facings, whereas the modern dress uniform is a navy blue with cornflower blue piping.
 The historical dress uniform is a closed-collar tunic with a cornflower blue plastron, whereas the modern dress uniform is an open-collar jacket with a white dress shirt and tie.
 Shoulder boards are entirely ceremonial for both uniforms, both in entirely different designs, despite the ranks of the troops being the same between each.
 For both, only officers have ranks displayed.
 When in modern dress uniforms, soldiers wear peaked caps with a Soviet-style wreathed cockade.
 For historical dress, troops wear shakos with a sunburst Imperial eagle emblem.
-In historical dress, enlisted soldiers wear white belts & officers wear silver sash belts.
+In historical dress, enlisted soldiers wear white belts and officers wear silver sash belts.
 In modern dress, all soldiers wear golden aigulettes and golden belts.
 In historical dress, gorgets are reflective of imperial officer insignia, whereas in modern dress, these are reflective of the Soviet general insignia.
 For both, white gloves, tall jackboots are worn and either SKS rifles or sabres are carried.
-During winter, double-breasted greatcoats are worn, these are gray for the historical dress uniform & navy blue for the modern dress uniform.
+During winter, double-breasted greatcoats are worn, these are gray for the historical dress uniform and navy blue for the modern dress uniform.
 The Regiment's Presidential Band wears white uniforms similar to those by the Imperial Guard bands of the late 19th century.
-The regiments casual dress is navy blue & features either a peaked cap or cornflower blue beret.
+The regiments casual dress is navy blue and features either a peaked cap or cornflower blue beret.

 Uniforms based on the ones used by the infantry of the Regiment during the Second World War were worn for the first time by a platoon from the 1st Honor Guard Company during the 2015 Spasskaya Tower Military Music Festival and Tattoo.